‘Sports Illustrated’ Model Kate Bock Gets Soaking Wet In Minuscule White Bikini

-Ahead of the highly anticipated Sports Illustrated swimsuit spread, Kate Bock is showing off her amazing figure in another skimpy bikini.
+Ahead of the highly anticipated Sports Illustrated: Swimsuit Edition spread, Kate Bock is showing off her amazing figure in another skimpy bikini.

 The blond bombshell has been teasing fans in recent weeks, rocking a number of NSFW swimwear and sharing the photos with fans on social media.
-In the most recent image that was posted on her page, the blond bombshell mentioned that she is so excited for the 2020 SI Swimsuit Edition issue to come out.
+In the most recent image that was posted on her page, the blond bombshell mentioned that she is so excited for the 2020 SI: Swimsuit Edition issue to come out.

 In the photo itself, Bock struck a pose in some shallow water, tagging herself in Soori, Bali.
-The image appeared to be one from the upcoming spread and in the shot, Kate looked nothing short of spectacular, wearing her long blond locks down and slightly waved as she looked off into the distance.
+The image appeared to be one from the upcoming spread.
+In the shot, Kate looked nothing short of spectacular, wearing her long blond locks down and slightly waved as she looked off into the distance.

 The social media sensation wore just a bit of subtle makeup in the image that came complete with eyeliner, mascara, blush, highlighter, and lipgloss.
 While leaning back on one hand, the model ran her other hand through her hair and had her flawless figure on display for the camera.